Dveri: Modern period (2015–present)

 In November 2014 Dveri and the Democratic Party of Serbia declared that they would contest the next elections as the "Patriotic Bloc" alliance.
 In January 2015 PULS and the SLS also joined the bloc.
 Parliamentary elections were held on 24 April 2016, in which the "Patriotic Bloc" won 5.04% of the vote (13 seats, of which Dveri had 7).
 After this election, for the first time in history, they became a parliamentary party.

 Dveri announced on 3 September 2016 that Boško Obradović, the president of the party, would be their candidate for the 2017 presidential election.
 Obradović officially started his ground campaign in Čačak on 13 January 2017.
 He placed sixth overall out of the eleven candidates in the presidential election, recording 2.29% of the national vote.

 In 2018, local elections were held in Belgrade and Bor on 4 March and Dveri announced that they will be forming a coalition with Enough is Enough for those elections.
 In Belgrade, the coalition won 3.89% of the vote.

 In 2018 they were one of the founding members of the catch-all opposition Alliance for Serbia.
 In October 2018, a controversy sparked around the member Srđan Nogo who said that "Ana Brnabić and Aleksandar Vučić should be publicly hanged".
 Other members of Dveri including the president Boško Obradović opposed this and in early 2019 he was expelled from the party.
 The coalition was dissolved in August 2020 after an agreement to form a wider coalition of opposition parties called United Opposition of Serbia in which Dveri decided to not participate.
-In late September, Dveri announced their new political program called "Promena sistema - sigurnost za sve" which was showcased to the public until the end of 2020.
-In this new program, Dveri claimed to have adopted environmentalism and Christian democracy as their ideologies.
+In late September, Dveri announced their new political programme called "Promena sistema - sigurnost za sve" which was showcased to the public until the end of 2020.
+In this new programme, Dveri claimed to have adopted environmentalism and Christian democracy as their ideologies.

 Together with the People's Party, Serbian Party Oathkeepers, and New Democratic Party of Serbia, it signed a joint declaration for the "reintegration of Kosovo into the constitutional and legal order of Serbia" in October 2022.
-In November 2022, Dveri published a text in which it said that "in vitro fertilization with donated reproductive material from Spain and Denmark could affect the change of genome of Serbs", a statement which was condemned by opposition and government parties.
+In November 2022, Dveri published a text in which it said that "in vitro fertilisation with donated reproductive material from Spain and Denmark could affect the change of genome of Serbs", a statement which was condemned by opposition and government parties.

 After Dveri failed to cross the threshold in the 2023 elections, Obradović resigned as president of Dveri on 23 December.
 Dveri were led by provisional leadership until 29 September 2024 when Ivan Kostić was elected new president.
 Slobodan Davidović and Zoran Pavlović were elected vice presidents.